 The Husqvarna 54-inch’s smaller brother, the Husqvarna YTH18542 42inch in 18.5 HP Tractor may have less power and a smaller cutting deck, but the YTH is more maneuverable.

 The full cast molded body and 20-inch rear wheels absorb vibrations and give the operator a smooth ride.

 The 42-inch cutting deck has 3 mower blades.
-The solid body and good shock absorption helps prevent ‘scalping’ or cutting grass too closely.
+The solid body and good shock absorption help prevent ‘scalping’ or cutting grass too closely.
 The Husqvarna YTH18542’s 18.5 hp Briggs and Stratton Intek V-Twin engine allows the tractor to adapt easily to indifferent climates.
-It’s air filter prevents dust from clogging the engine.
-The automatic transmission allows smooth transition between forward and reverse gears.
+Its air filter prevents dust from clogging the engine.
+The automatic transmission allows a smooth transition between forward and reverses gears.

 Accepts several different attachments

 Runs smoothly on rough surfaces

 Takes up a lot of storage space